 The second row is reasonably accessible through rear-hinged access doors.
 The seats have flimsy, low cushions and little thigh support, but the legroom is impressive.
 I much prefer it over the tiny backseat in Toyota’s FJ Cruiser, an SUV with similar access doors.

 Functionality notwithstanding, I found little to like in cabin quality and ergonomics.
-Even after an update for 2007 gave it new gauges and center controls, the dashboard has an industrial severity to it.
+Even after an update last year gave it new gauges and center controls, the dashboard has an industrial severity to it.
 It’s presumably intended to appeal to the free-wheeling sorts Honda targeted when the Element debuted, but the upright facings and hard, dimpled plastics feel too cold and trucklike for the rest of us.
 Even truckmakers are pushing carlike interiors these days.
 Honda has already done so with the redesigned CR-V, and it’s disappointing that the company didn’t use the Element’s restyling to warm it up a bit.

 Child-seat provisions include Latch child-seat anchors embedded in both rear seats.
 Top-tether anchors for both positions are mounted in the ceiling next to the liftgate, a position that, if child seats are installed, could reduce luggage space.